 Having a sense of the need for an environment conducive to spiritual growth has led Pensacola Christian College to adopt standards consistent with values that promote the spiritual welfare of all students.
 Each member of the college community must conduct himself according to moral and ethical principles found in Scripture.

 Philosophy of Education

-Education is based on the Christian-traditional philosophy in contrast to humanistic, progressive systems of education.
-Christian-traditional education is rooted in objective reality and absolutes, as opposed to relativism.
-The Christian-traditional philosophy provides students the programs and methods of studies that impart Christian character development, communicative skills, and subject matter in harmony with the inspired Word of God, which is “profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, throughly furnished unto all good works” 2 Tim.
-3:16–17.
+Pensacola Christian College maintains a Christian-traditional philosophy of education in contrast to humanistic, progressive systems of education.
+This philosophy is based on the Word of God and is rooted in objective reality and absolutes, as opposed to relativism.
+The Christian-traditional philosophy provides students the programs and methods of studies that impart Christian character development, communication skills, and subject matter in harmony with the inspired Word of God, which is “profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, throughly furnished unto all good works” (2 Tim.
+3:16–17).